Teacher professional development

 Professional Development Training

 Each professional development option is evidence-based and includes instruction and training for identifying characteristics of dyslexia and understanding the pedagogy for instructing students with dyslexia as required under ORC 3319.077.
 The list was developed by the Department in collaboration with the Ohio Dyslexia Committee pursuant to ORC 3323.25 and 3319.077.
-This list is subject to change to align with the version of the guidebook that will be approved by the State Board of Education.
+This list is subject to change to align with the version of the guidebook that will be approved by the Department.
 Check back frequently for updated information.

 Questions can be sent to Dyslexia@education.ohio.gov

 .
 If you need additional account support after

 consulting the linked support documents above, please contact OH|ID Profile Help at Profile.Help@education.ohio.gov